Blogs

 • AI Why 2: Knowledge base required exact keyword matches

-• AI Why 3: Most customer issues described in natural language didn't match system terms
+• AI Why 3: Customer language didn't match system terms

 • AI Why 4: Agents developed personal workarounds creating inconsistent service